patrickbr/JSASL/README.md

 # JSASL

-JSASL (see [example here](http://patrickbrosi.de/jsasl)) is the result of my ongoing efforts to compile the [saslcompiler](https://github.com/patrickbr/saslcompiler)'s Java code to JavaScript.
+JSASL (see [example here](http://patrickbrosi.de/jsasl)) is the result of my ongoing efforts to compile the [saslcompiler](https://github.com/patrickbr/saslcompiler)'s Java code to a JavaScript library.
 The code is generated using [GWT](http://www.gwtproject.org/)'s JavaScript compiler and the [Closure compiler](https://developers.google.com/closure/compiler/).
 The classes are exported to a native JS environment by the [GWTExporter](http://code.google.com/p/gwt-exporter/).

 ## Build
 * Download and install the [latest version of GWT](http://www.gwtproject.org/download.html).